 Ben Cuddon grew up in London.
 He has a First Class degree in History from Edinburgh University, an MA in Middle East Studies from Harvard University (where he studied on a Frank Knox Memorial Fellowship) and a PGCE (secondary History) from Cambridge University.
-He taught History in two London schools before co-founding Climate Ed in 2018.
+He taught History and Sociology in two London schools before co-founding Climate Ed in 2018.

 As well as teaching about climate change in schools he is a trained Carbon Conversations facilitator.

 Vivina Vincent is a Climate Reality Leader from The Climate Reality Project.
 She has given talks in schools and libraries on Climate Change for children.
 She has also given talks to the general public at various events.

 She has undertaken and participated in community activities in India, Singapore, and London on the environment and climate change.
 She is also a school speaker for Animal Aid and Water Aid.

 Henry Purkis is the Chief Operating Officer of a children’s charity based in Camden.
 Henry has a degree in playwork and has worked in the voluntary sector for 17 years, starting as a front-line worker before becoming a project manager delivering Local Authority commissioned contracts for various charitable organisations.

 Since 2013 Henry has been the organisational lead staff member for PACE.

 Patrick Osmond began his career by joining a rapidly expanding family business which was eventually bought by a public company which was then bought by another large public company.
 He then joined a management consultancy and in time became Managing Director until retirement.